NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

    .. [*] intermediate state of ``power cycle``.
           SOFT_REBOOT is implemented as power cycle such as REBOOT.

-    In case that timeout occurred when the new_state is set either SOFT_REBOOT or SOFT_POWER_OFF, the end state becomes ERROR.
+    In case that timeout occurred when the new_state is set to either SOFT_REBOOT or SOFT_POWER_OFF, the end state becomes ERROR for logging, and then is overridden by a result of fallback hard POWER OFF execution.
     Timeout never happens when the new_state is set to INJECT_NMI in case of IPMIPower.